oldsheep68/bltouch-gcode-ctrl/README.md

 # bltouch-gcode-ctrl
-# `SW fro blackpill board to controll 3dtouch with gcode`
+# `SW for blackpill board to controll 3dtouch with gcode`

 ## This is a Rust repository